File photo of iPhone 5

 So from the doesn't that stink file: What happens when your employer does a remote wipe of your phone or tablet.

 Contacts, emails, and most importantly family photos, disappear.
-If that happens, you'll say " doesn't that stink?"
+If that happens, you'll say "

 The Wall Street Journal says it happens all the time when someone leaves their job, often on your last day, when you are turning in your key card and company ID.